-^{1.} The following represents a non-GAAP financial measure/ratio that does not have any standardized meaning prescribed by IFRS and is not necessarily comparable to similar measures presented by other reporting issuers in similar or different industries.
-This measure should be considered as supplemental in nature and not as substitutes for related financial information prepared in accordance with IFRS.
-Additional information on this non-GAAP financial measure/ratio can be found under the MD&A section Part I, "Specified Financial Measures".
+Represents a non-GAAP financial measure/ratio that does not have any standardized meaning prescribed by IFRS and is not necessarily comparable to similar measures presented by other reporting issuers in similar or different industries.
+This measure should be considered as supplemental in nature and not as a substitute for related financial information prepared in accordance with IFRS.
+Additional information on this non-GAAP financial measure/ratio can be found in Part I, "Specified Financial Measures".

-^{2.} Excludes equity-accounted investment.
+2. Excludes equity-accounted investment.

-^{3.} Excludes properties held for sale, area either held for, or under, development and equity-accounted investment.
+3. Excludes properties held for sale, area either held for, or under, development and equity-accounted investment.

-^{4.} The Trust uses normalized productive capacity maintenance expenditures to calculate adjusted funds from operations.
+4. The Trust uses normalized productive capacity maintenance expenditures to calculate adjusted funds from operations.